- Founder Misty Reich on how she manages her two jobs as an executive coach and CEO of 35 Thousand

 “I have teenagers.
 Pretty sure the teen years are as sleep depriving for parents as the newborn period, so there’s that.
 Something happening to my family in the US and not being able to get there quickly is always a fear for expats, not unique to me and never goes away.
 And, of course, I occasionally wake in a sweat imagining some terrible calamity with 35 Thousand that will, in all likelihood, never play out.”

 What have been your best coping strategies over the past year?
 Do you have any objects, routines or too that you found particularly uplifting?
 Gin or gym?

-I have also really gotten into 8 week fitness challenges with Coach Mark Carroll, starting my second year of following his workout programming.
-It’s all online and he does challenge groups regularly with a great Facebook community of women so I feel like I have clear fitness goals and a community for accountability and to share ups and downs with without having to go to a public gym and sweat in front of the guys.”
+I've also really gotten into 8-week fitness challenges with Coach Mark Carroll, starting my second year of following his workout programming.
+It’s all online and he does challenge groups regularly with a great Facebook community of women, so I feel like I have clear fitness goals and a community for accountability, and can share ups and downs with without having to go to a public gym and sweat in front of the guys.”

-What has kept you sane during COVID-19, and kept your family sane?
+What kept you sane during COVID-19, and kept your family sane?